AnnaBobrikova/ComptonSlabTables/README.md

 These tables can be used when modeling the polarized X-ray pulses from AMPs (an example of that is shown in `polpulse.py`).

-For further information and advice, we ask you to contact and refer to the authors of [Bobrikova et al. 2023, in prep.].
+For further information and advice, we ask you to contact and refer to the authors of [Bobrikova et al. 2023](https://arxiv.org/abs/2309.02329).